 7.4 What’s the best way to store leftover lobster tails?

-Store any leftover cooked lobster tails in an airtight container in the refrigerator for up to 2 days.
-To reheat, steam or microwave gently to avoid drying out the meat.
+Keep leftovers in an airtight container in the fridge for up to 2 days.
+To warm em up, steam or microwave gently so they dont dry out.

 Conclusion